 Documentation habits and coding accuracy at the provider level directly impact AR.
 Yet many physicians view billing as someone else’s concern.
 Getting clinical staff engaged in revenue cycle goals takes thoughtful communication.

-- Connect to practice goals: Frame AR improvement in terms physicians care about—investing in new equipment, hiring additional staff, or improving patient care
+- Connect to practice goals: Frame AR improvement in terms physicians care about—investing in new equipment, hiring additional staff, or improving patient care, while stronger collections help preserve resources for high quality care

 - Share relevant metrics: Provide specialty-specific data showing how documentation patterns affect claim acceptance and payment timing